princeibs/celo-101-tutorial/README.md

 7. Chakra-UI

 ## Prerequisites
-- Basics of programming with JavaScript and it’s frontend libraries like React, Vue, or Angular
+- Basics of programming with JavaScript and its frontend libraries like React, Vue, or Angular
 - Basic knowledge of programming with Solidity
 - Basic knowledge of using the command line
 - Basic knowledge of Web3 and how wallets work

 # 1. Smart Contract Development
 In this section of this tutorial, we will be developing the smart contract for the Naming System.
 The first step is to navigate to the Remix IDE [website](https://remix.ethereum.org) because we will be using Remix IDE to write and deploy our smart contract to the Celo blockchain.
 When you open the Remix IDE website, it looks like this at first:

 <img width="1392" alt="remix-capture" src="https://user-images.githubusercontent.com/64266194/217634292-1792e55b-89fc-4c82-94cb-2a3f81a7ecfd.png">

 Follow the steps below to get Remix IDE setup for writing our smart contracts:
 - Create a new file named `ENS.sol` in the `contracts` folder or any folder of your choice.
-- On the same you created `ENS.sol`, create another sub-folder and name it `libraries`.
+- On the same you created `ENS.sol`, create another sub-folder, and name it `libraries`.
 - Inside the `library` sub-folder, Create a file and name it `StringUtils.sol`.
 The purpose of this file will be explained later in the tutorial.

-At this point you have two files open in your Remix editor - `ENS.sol` and `StringUtils.sol`.
-In the step is to add the necessary smart contracts to these files.
+At this point, you have two files open in your Remix editor - `ENS.sol` and `StringUtils.sol`.
+This step is to add the necessary smart contracts to these files.

 * `StringUtils.sol`